QuantEcon/lecture-python-advanced/source/rst/muth_kalman.rst

 Rather than using those classical tools, in this lecture we apply the Kalman filter to express the heart of Muth’s analysis concisely.

-The lecture :doc:`First Look at Kalman Filter<kalman>` describes the Kalman filter.
+The lecture `First Look at Kalman Filter <https://python-intro.quantecon.org/kalman.html>`__ describes the Kalman filter.

 We'll use limiting versions of the Kalman filter corresponding to what are called **stationary values** in that lecture.